 Sexual favors should not be a form of currency at work.
 If someone is asking you to perform sexual activities for them in exchange for a benefit, you can report them for quid pro quo.

 Any of these categories of sexual assault can be extremely harmful to your health and well-being.
-Be sure to report your experience and find a trusted attorney if you believe that you are experiencing workplace sexual harassment.
+Be sure to report your experience and find a trusted sexual harassment attorney if you believe that you are experiencing workplace sexual harassment.

 Sexual Harassment and Retaliation